Combos Browse all Suggest

 This spell casts less to cast for each artifact you control.

-When Emry, Lurker of the Loch enters the battlefield, put the top four cards of your library into your graveyard.
+When this enters the battlefield, mill four cards.
+(Put the top four cards of your library into your graveyard.)

 : Choose target artifact card in your graveyard.
 You may cast that card this turn.
-(You still pay tis costs.
+(You still pay its costs.
 Timing rules still apply.)

 5 days ago